Skip to main content

 • 0 -> N scaling allows for 0% overhead during idle periods (in contradiction to traditional Google Kubernetes Engine approaches).

-Cloud Run Migrate Job
+Cloud Run Migrate/Seed Job

 • Runs specialized image built automagically by the gcloud builds call and hosted in the Artifact Registry.